joseburgon/Contact_Importer/README.md

 **Mandatory tasks**: All completed.
 **Bonus tasks**: S3 bucket and Hobby App in Heroku.

+Main Package used in this project is: [Laravel Excel](https://laravel-excel.com/).

 ## Step 1: Clone repository

 If it's Windows then I strongly recommend using [Laragon](https://laragon.org/) as a local development environment.